MelissaCastellanos/Accidental-Overdose-Apriori-Application/README.md

 # Accidental Overdose Drug Relationships
 In the following project, the Apriori algorithm was used to determine the association rules in an accidental overdose dataset.
-Finding these association rules helps define the relationship between items in a dataset, in this case, different drugs involved in an accidental overdose.
+Finding the association rules of a dataset helps define relationships between items in the dataset, in this case, different drugs involved in an accidental overdose.

-The Apriori algorithm first identifies frequent itemsets which are combinations of drugs that appear together in overdose cases over a specific threshold.
+The Apriori algorithm first identifies frequent itemsets.
+In this case frequent itemsets are combinations of drugs that appear together in overdose cases over a specific threshold.
 It begins by scanning the dataset to find individual drugs (1-itemsets) that meet the minimum support threshold.
-Then, it iteratively combines these frequent 1-itemsets to form larger itemsets, ensuring that only those itemsets that meet the support threshold are considered.
-This continues until no itemsets can be found.
+Then, it combines these frequent 1-itemsets to form larger itemsets until no itemsets can be found.
+This ensures that only those itemsets that meet the support threshold are considered.

 ![Apriori Flow Example](https://iq.opengenus.org/content/images/2020/01/apriori-example.png)